Bardet–Biedl syndrome: Diagnosis

 The diagnosis of BBS is established by clinical findings and family history.
 Molecular genetic testing can be used to confirm the diagnosis.
 Multigene panels offer the most effective approach in achieving molecular confirmation of BBS.

-Management and Treatment
+Management

 There is currently no comprehensive treatment for all symptoms associated with the syndrome.
-Clinical management can be undertaken by an experienced multidisciplinary team manages patients with adequate supportive treatments.

-Setmelanotide (marketed as Imcivree) was approved for treatment of obesity and the control of hunger associated with genetically confirmed BBS by the European Medicines Agency in 2021 and for weight management in patients with BBS aged 6 or older by the FDA in 2022.

-Gene therapies for retinal degeneration are in development for at least two BBS genes.
+Clinical management can be undertaken by an experienced multidisciplinary team manages patients with adequate supportive treatments.Setmelanotide (marketed as Imcivree) was approved for treatment of obesity and the control of hunger associated with genetically confirmed BBS by the European Medicines Agency in 2021 and for weight management in patients with BBS aged 6 or older by the FDA in 2022.Gene therapies for retinal degeneration are in development for at least two BBS genes.
 Axovia's BBSAXV-101 for treatment of retinal degeneration caused by BBS1 was licensed for a Phase I/II Clinical Trial in the UK by the MHRA in 2025.